 Medical emergency or acute medical condition.

 Over an area or limb with lymphedema as this may increase the risk of infection/cellulitis and the difficulty of fighting the infection if one should occur.

 Procedure Post (After) Treatment:

 Re-assess Range of movement for restriction and pain

-Give patient a focused stretching programme / exercise
+Give the patient a focused stretching program/exercise

-Identify activities to the patient that may reactivate the trigger point and advise accordingly on mitigation / avoidance or adaptation.
+Identify activities to the patient that may reactivate the trigger point and advise accordingly on mitigation/avoidance or adaptation.